MBernAca/PecubeGUI_Doc/docs/source/installation.rst

 Windows
 -----------

-Important !
-This version on Windows is very recent, and is built with much less feedback than the Mac version.
-Any feedback will be appreciated.
+The Windows version is not availbale at the moment, but will be soon.
+Stay tuned!

 After downloading the PecubeGUI_installer.exe file, clicking on it will start an installation process.
 You just have to follow the instructions and PecubeGUI will be installed on your local machine.